 ALSO READCourt allows Kodnani to call Amit Shah as witness in riot case HC questions AAI on allowing Amit Shah's airport meeting Guj HC: SIT opposes Maya Kodnani's plea to summon Amit Shah Kodnani given four more days to find Amit Shah's address Amit Shah appears as witness for Kodnani in 2002 riot case

+He had earlier announced that he will also file Rs 100 crore civil defamation suit.
 A political storm has erupted after the article titled 'Golden touch of Jay Amit shah' was published.
 The Congress has demanded an inquiry into the matter, while the BJP called the article defamatory.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)